orblivion/desert-atlas/README.md

 * US States https://datahub.io/core/geo-admin1-us
 * World https://datahub.io/core/geo-countries

-### Downloadable region polygons

-As of this writing I've defined the region polygons manually on the protomaps extraction website.

 # Map Data

 OpenStreetMap® is open data, licensed under the Open Data Commons Open Database License (ODbL) by the OpenStreetMap Foundation (OSMF).

+As of this writing, I get large regions (US states, etc) data from https://download.geofabrik.de (who derives it from OpenStreetMap).

+I'm not sure if this is a requirement for attribution but I do not mind shouting them out!

 ## Search Data (derived from Map Data)

-As of this writing, I get large regions (US states, etc) data from https://download.geofabrik.de (who derives it from OpenStreetMap) and extract smaller regions for search.

-I'm not sure if this is a requirement for attribution but I do not mind shouting them out!
+I extract search data from the above into an sqlite database that uses the fts5 plugin.
+See `generate-data` directory.

 ## Tiles (derived from Map Data)

-[Protomaps](https://protomaps.com) (who derives it from OpenStreetMap).
+I extract tile data from the above into a file in the pmtiles format (see [Protomaps](https://protomaps.com)) and Protomaps schema.
+See `generate-data` directory.

 # Images